robertwhitebit/Catroid/README.md

 # Catroid #

 Catroid, also known as **Pocket Code**, is an on-device visual programming system for Android devices.
+Bla bla

 **Catrobat** is a visual programming language and a set of creativity tools for smartphones, tablets, and mobile browsers.
 Catrobat programs can be written by using the Catroid programming system on Android phones and tablets.